 Since Osprey Games sent me my copy of Konflikt ’47, I have been having a blast reading the book and planning how I am going to get in on the game.
 Today’s Post is about the British army in Konflikt ’47.
 Earlier, I discussed how players could get into Konflikt ’47 cheaply using the contents from A Band of Brothers and Tank Wars for American and German Forces.
 My approach to the British will be different because the British are not in Bolt Action’s starter set and because the British are the main force that I already play.

 |Two Automated Infantry Soldiers fight along side a Regular Infantry Man.
 I think these models look great and would be fun to include in my army.
-Image from Clockwork Goblin’s Website.|
+Image from Clockwork Goblin’s Website.

 |These are the British Armoured Infantry Soldiers by Warlord Games.
-Image from Warlord Games.|
+Image from Warlord Games.

 |These are Cyber Reavers by Reaper Miniatures.
 These Terminator type figures will act as my proxy unit of British Heavy Infantry as I own 4 of them and do not own any of the Official Konflikt ’47 products at this time (outside of the rule book).
-Image from Reaper Miniatures.|
+Image from Reaper Miniatures.

+Another change for British Infantry from Bolt Action to Konflikt ’47 is that they are allowed to upgrade their PIAT teams to Bazooka Teams.
+I think that represents a cool and fun modeling opportunity.
+As with all nations, the British are also allowed to now take up to two Anti-Tank teams with them to take on the additional heavy targets on the battlefield.
 The British also have access to the Tesla Cannon, but unlike the Americans, they mount it on a Cromwell rather than a Sherman Chassis.
 I think that there might be a typo related to the points of the Cromwell-T as it is 50 points less that the Sherman-T (for Veteran tanks) and the only difference I can see between the two tanks is that the Sherman has the option to add a pintle-mounted MMG for extra points.

 For walkers, the British can take the Grizzly Medium Assault Walker and Coyote Light Walker just the like Americans or bring in their own variant of the Coyote with the Guardian.
 The Guardian is like a Coyote but comes in with an added arm-mounted Flame Thrower.
 I think this Walker would be a perfect addition to my force.
 One thing that I really liked in the Walkers section is the flavour text for the Grizzly Assault Walker being used to help build defensive obstacles for British troops.
 That flavour text has me wanting to buy a Grizzly to add to my forces.